Was this page helpful?

 Structure components

-The columns component allows you to create column-based layouts on a 12 column grid.
-This is useful for creating complex layouts with multiple columns of content.
+• Columns - Allow you to create column-based layouts on a 12-column grid, which is useful for more complex layouts with multiple columns of content.
 Each child of a columns component can be assigned a specific number of columns, allowing you to control the width of each child relative to the total width of the columns component.

 Controlling layout in components with children